simpletoimplement/runkit7-runkit7/README.md

 ======================================================================================

 For all those things you.... probably shouldn't have been doing anyway.... but surely do!
 __Now with partial support for PHP7.1, 7.2, and 7.3!__ (function/method manipulation is recommended only for unit testing.
-Note that PHP 7.3 has known crashes in `runkit_import()` but other functionality works.)
+Note that PHP 7.3 has known crashes in `runkit7_import()` but other functionality works.)

 [![Build Status](https://secure.travis-ci.org/runkit7/runkit7.png?branch=master)](http://travis-ci.org/runkit7/runkit7)
 [![Build Status (Windows)](https://ci.appveyor.com/api/projects/status/3jwsf76ge0yo8v74/branch/master?svg=true)](https://ci.appveyor.com/project/TysonAndre/runkit7/branch/master)